webrage/hackland-cnc/Machine.md

  *The notes below assumes:*
 * __CAD__ *: you have created you design in Fusion 360 or other package*
-* __CAM__ *: You have used the CAM feature in Fusion 360 or other package to load a suitable gcode file onto a USB drive ready to be used on the Hackland MechmMate CNC machine.
+* __CAM__ *: You have used the CAM feature in Fusion 360 or other package to load a suitable gcode file onto a USB drive ready to be used on the Hackland MechMate CNC machine.
 Refer to [CAM](CAM.md) for a list of the requirements*

 ### CNC Startup Steps
 1. __Clear up on and around the CNC router__
   * make sure the surface is clear so job can lie flat - vacuum away dust etc using the dust extractor if needed
-  * Make sure all rails and the table are clear of obstructions so the mechmate can move unimpeded
+  * make sure all rails and the table are clear of obstructions so the mechmate can move unimpeded
-  * Check the CNC machine looks OK, including the dust extraction ducting around the mill/drill
+  * check the CNC machine looks OK, including the dust extraction ducting around the mill/drill
-  * Ensure the milling cover is on for dust extraction
+  * ensure the milling cover is on for dust extraction
 2. __Safety__
-  * Make sure there are no tripping hazards in the work area
+  * make sure there are no tripping hazards in the work area
-  * Never put your hands on the rails
+  * never put your hands on the rails of the CNC machine
-  * Let people know the CNC machine will be turn on
+  * let people know the CNC machine will be turn on
-  * Use ear muffs (noisy), eye protection (things can fly off CNC), dust protection (especially for long jobs) …
+  * use ear muffs (noisy), eye protection (things can fly off CNC), dust-mask (dust protection,especially for long jobs) …
 3. __Check spindle coolant levels__
-  * check the red tank under the table next to control box
+  * check the coolant level of the red tank under the table next to the CNC control box
   * __If low ...__
 4. __Turn on CNC__
+  * turn on the turn the CNC machine
-  * Turn red switch to ON position (CNC control box)
+    * turn the red switch to the ON position (CNC control box)
-  * Push top Green button (CNC control box)
+    * push the top Green button ON (CNC control box)
-  * Turn on Coolant Pump - red tank under the table next to control box, plug it in to power (or turn on power on power board)
+  * turn on the Coolant Pump *- this is the red tank under the table next to control box, plug it in, and/or or turn on power on the power board*
   * Turn on the Dust Extractor
 5. __Power up PC__
   * Turn on PC